Komaru-cats/BACAP-Enhanced-Discoveries/README.md

 If you have any questions, bugs, suggestions you can [create an issue on github](https://github.com/Komaru-cats/BACAP-Enhanced-Discoveries/issues) or [join our discord server](https://discord.gg/j9VKsyXPhz)

 # Credits
-- Initial Hardcore Addon - @rewerze
+- @rewerze - Initial Hardcore Addon Version
+- @yungieamongie - A huge help with bug finding

 Not all advancements were completely invented by us, some were taken from these places:
 - [Bacap Torture Edition](https://www.planetminecraft.com/data-pack/bacap-torture-edition/?ysclid=lqt5bs9pwk88210964)